illBeRoy/plant-cli/README.md

 - **express**: Express-only application which utilizes json as body parser

+- **react**: React application with typescript, jest, sass and axios

 ## Extending `plant`
 `plant` DSL is composed of the following groups of entities: